 |High Distinction (HD), Distinction (DN), Credit (CR), Pass (PS), Fail (FL).|

-Weekly in-class quizzes and other activities will be used to give you early feedback on your grasp of course content which will be relevant for Tasks 1, 2 and 3.
-In week 3, formative feedback will be available in class, on work towards aspects of Assessment task 1.
-Feedback on Task 2 (Health Priority Analysis) will provide guidance towards your completion of Task 3 (Health Promotion Project Plan).
+Weekly in-class practice activities will be used to provide you with early feedback to support your preparation for all tasks.
+In week 3, formative feedback will be available in class for Task 1.
+Feedback on Task 2 will provide guidance towards completion of Task 3.

 |Delivery mode||Task No.||Assessment Product||Individual or Group||Weighting %||What is the duration / length?||When should I submit?||Where should I submit it?|

 Five (5) short answer question responses

 |Week 5||Online Submission|

 15 minutes + 2 minutes questions